-January 3
+January 4

-Vice-Chairmen of the People's Government Chu Teh and Li Chi-shen and other leaders of the Central People's Government attend National Day celebration of the Union of Burma given by the Burmese Ambassador U Hlo Maung.
+Vice-Chairmen of the Central People's Government Chu Teh and Li Chi-shen and other leaders of the Central People's Government attend National Day celebration of the Union of Burma given by the Burmese Ambassador U Hlo Maung.

-Januaru 8
+January 8

-The Standing Committee of the National Committee of the P.P.C.C. approves the organic regulations of in major Chinese coastal cities, as the preparatory committee for establishing a national commercial and
+The Standing Committee of the National Committee of the P.P.C.C. approves the organic regulations of the preparatory committee for establishing a national commercial and industrial association.

-Our Ally for Freedom
+Our Ally for Freedom HAMAAPIL, ISRAEL

-HAMAAPIL, ISRAEL